Stella Leach: Career and activism

 Leach joined her son David, who was in the November 20 landing party for the Occupation of Alcatraz, on November 22, 1969.
 Her sons David and Gary Leach, both veterans, were participants in the standoff.
 She set up and directed the health clinic on Alcatraz Island and was assisted by Jennie R. Joe (Navajo) and Dorothy Lonewolf Miller (Blackfoot), as nurses, and Robert Brennan and Richard Fine, as doctors.
 Leach's employer, Dr. Tepper allowed her to stay on the island for three months and volunteered his services once a week.
 After Richard Oakes (Mohawk) left the island, Leach was one of the seven representatives selected as members of the board of directors for the Indians of All Tribes and was a spokesperson for the board.
 The goals of the council were to establish a Native American center on Alcatraz to promote cultural study, as well as training in spiritual and ecological matters from an indigenous perspective.
 Leach stressed the importance of American Indians being able to determine their own future.

 In 1970, Leach also participated in the founding of the National Indian Women's Action Corps, an empowerment organization for Native American women.
 The organizing officers included Dorothy Lonewolf Miller, president; Grace Thorpe (Sac & Fox), vice president; Leach, 2nd vice president; Woesha Cloud North (Ho-Chunk), secretary; Henrietta Whiteman (Cheyenne), treasurer; and Jennie Joe, sergeant-at-arms.
 When the occupation ended, Leach and other activists from Alcatraz, like John Trudell (Santee Dakota) moved on to occupy the abandoned Nike Missile site at Richmond, California, but were removed in June 1971.

 In the 1980s, Leach returned to using her maiden name of Runnels.
 She worked to help her son Harry Leach, Jr., a recipient of the Bronze Star Medal and a Purple Heart, who had been diagnosed with schizophrenia, "triggered by his military service".
 Harry was accused of threatening to poison water supplies in San Jose, as well as Caesars Tahoe and Sahara Tahoe, both in Stateline, Nevada.
 His case brought the mental health of Vietnam veterans and the inadequate care they were receiving into the spotlight of the national media.
 After his acquittal, Runnels remarried and moved to Sonoma, California where the couple operated a chicken ranch.
 She returned to Washington, locating in Nespelem around 2000 and remained active in issues effecting the Colville Indian Reservation.

 Death and legacy

-Runnels died on January 29, 2010, in Grant, Mason County, Washington.
+Runnels died on January 29, 2010, in Mason County, Washington.
 She was buried near her family members in the Sacred Heart Cemetery in Nespelem.
 She was interviewed as part of the American Indian Historical Research Project in 1970 by Anna Boyd.
 Her interview is in the holdings of the Doris Duke Oral History Collection at the University of New Mexico in Albuquerque.